 Ortolano has served the historical discipline in various capacities.
 For five years he co-edited Twentieth Century British History - and then, at the end of his term, lobbied for its rebranding as Modern British History.
 He spent a decade working with Susan Pedersen at Columbia and Peter Mandler at Cambridge on the New York - Cambridge Training Collaboration.
 He served as the inaugural director of NYU’s partnership with the Global Urban History Project.
 And he introduced the early career workshop to the North American Conference on British Studies.

 Ortolano teaches surveys of British history since 1485 and European history since 1750, as well as seminars on urban modernism, the Darwinian revolution, and historical writing.
-He has won several teaching prizes, including NYU’s Golden Dozen Award, and has served on doctoral committees in English literature, Hebrew & Judaic Studies, and Middle Eastern & Islamic Studies, in addition to African, Atlantic, US, and European history.
+He has won several teaching prizes, including NYU’s Golden Dozen Award, and has served on doctoral committees in English literature, Hebrew & Judaic Studies, French Studies, and Middle Eastern & Islamic Studies, in addition to African, Atlantic, US, and European history.

 Raised in the shadow of Stone Mountain, Georgia, Ortolano graduated from the University of Georgia, where he made his way to British and European history through courses by Kirk Willis.
 He now lives in New York City with his wife, Jenny Mann.